 This degree gives you access to the very wide range of philosophical topics and expertise available in the Department.
 It's an excellent preparation for research in philosophy, as well as being an attractive postgraduate course in itself.

 Be part of a city with a reputation for cultural achievement

-With its impressive wealth of museum and galleries and its vibrant cultural scene, Liverpool is an ideal place to pursue a degree in aesthetic theory with opportunities to work hand-on in cultural institutions.
+With its impressive wealth of museum and galleries and its vibrant cultural scene, Liverpool is an ideal place to pursue a degree in aesthetic theory with opportunities to work hands-on in cultural institutions.

 Experience the full breadth of our academics’ expertise

 We have a tradition of active engagement with the wider life of our city

-The Department is home to a range of successful Knowledge Exchange and public engagement projects with cultural partners across Europe, placing it at the forefront of art-related research and its impact to the community.
+The Department is home to a range of successful Knowledge Exchange and public engagement projects with cultural partners across Europe, placing it at the forefront of art-related research and its impact on the community.